 - Cellular changes

 Gastroparesis may occur as a complication of other conditions.
 Long-standing diabetes is the most common known cause of gastroparesis, although only a small percentage of people with diabetes develop gastroparesis.
-The cause of symptoms is probably due to damage to nerves that supply the stomach.

 Less frequently, gastroparesis is seen to occur after the use of certain medications.
 Some medications can impair motility.
 Examples include: